ibm-cloud-docs/openwhisk/functions-cli.md

    <dd>A JSON file that contains parameter <em>`KEYS`</em> and <em>`VALUES`</em>.
 This flag is optional.</dd>

    <dt>`--sequence` <em>`ACTION_NAME`</em>, <em>`ACTION_NAME`</em></dt>
-   <dd>Create an action sequence and include the names of related actions separated by commas.</dd>
+   <dd>Create an action sequence and include the names of the related actions.
+Separate the `ACTION_NAMEs` by commas.</dd>

    <dt>`--timeout` <em>`LIMIT`</em>, `-t` <em>`LIMIT`</em></dt>
    <dd>The timeout <em>`LIMIT`</em> in milliseconds.
 The default value is 60000 milliseconds.
 When the timeout is reached, the action is terminated.</dd>